-Knowing that we recommend you provide clear transparent reporting so your employees don’t feel like you’re hiding anything and benefits they actually want wouldn’t hurt too much either.
+Knowing that we recommend you provide clear transparent reporting so your employees don’t feel like you’re hiding anything and the benefits they actually want wouldn’t hurt too much either.
 However, no matter what you do, you can never guarantee you’re not going to do something that will set someone off and end up having them call the DOL anyway.

-So, we take over a number of different contractors compliance and here are the top three things we usually find that catch up to most contractors.
+So, we take over a number of different contractors’ compliance, and here are the top three things we usually find that catch up to most contractors.
 The first one is not understanding the contract from the very start.

-As we talked about a little bit earlier, contracts can vary by agency, officer, by type, location, and any number of other factors.
+As we talked about a little bit earlier, contracts can vary by agency, officer, type, location, and any number of other factors.
 The best strategy we can tell you is to treat every contract individually and make sure you understand its differences.

 In addition to that, most contractors are aware or semi-aware the fringe rate changes somewhere around July or August every year when the DOL announces what the next year’s fringe rate will be and it can be updated but not so that it’s the only change, but when to enact that rate and how to do so varies again by contract, officer, and any number of other factors.

-So they’re not sure how to enact that an when and then a new regulation like Paid Sick Leave comes along, we’re not sure how to enact that either.
+So they’re not sure how to enact that and when and then a new regulation like Paid Sick Leave comes along, we’re not sure how to enact that either.
 Another thing that’s key to understanding overall compliance is ‘adjustments’.
 Corrections are made all the time when people change hours when someone was marked overtime or their hours were relabeled.

-Staying on top of the changes that come after the compliance is quote on quote “done” is a huge part of keeping compliant.
+Staying on top of the changes that come after the compliance is the quote on quote “done” is a huge part of keeping compliant.
 We recommend that you have an audit structure where you check compliance randomly from time to time.
 To dive a little deeper into these ideas, knowing the contract from the start comes from examining it individually not just assuming it’s like the contract before it.